Providing the USD/VES Rate, using C# Functional Extensions

 If it is a successful HTML, invoke

-to the next step. - If the received value is an error message, log it, or do nothing otherwise.
+ExtractRateAsyncwith the HTML value as its argument and pass its returnedResultto the next step. - If the received value is an error message, log it, or do nothing otherwise.
 In any case, pass the value received to the next step.

 This is a sequence of monadic operations, also called “Railway oriented programming”.

-The CSharpFunctionalExtensions library provides methods to perform operations like these, and many others, on the Result
+The CSharpFunctionalExtensions library provides methods to perform operations like these, and many others, on the Result type.

-method, which applies a function to the error message it receives if that is the case, and passes whatever value it receives to the next operation.
+Steps 2 and 4 are implemented by the TapError method, which applies a function to the error message it receives if that is the case, and passes whatever value it receives to the next operation.

-class defined using the LoggerMessageAttribute and accessed through an ILogger received by the BcvRates
+Error messages are logged with several methods provided by the RateProviderLogger class defined using the LoggerMessageAttribute and accessed through an ILogger received by the BcvRates class.

 I do not include this class in this post, it is available in the BcvRatesLogger.cs file in GitHub.

-is the local reference to the ILogger instance received by BcvRates
+Step 2, for example, is performed by TapError(this._logger.FailedReadingBCVPage), where this.logger is the local reference to the ILogger instance received by BcvRates.

-Step 3 is performed by Bind(Scraper.ExtractRateAsync)
+Step 3 is performed by Bind(Scraper.ExtractRateAsync).

-to the HTML received if that is the case and propagates any error to the next step.
+It applies ExtractRateAsync to the HTML received if that is the case and propagates any error to the next step.

-The error could come from the previous step or be produced by ExtractRateAsync
+The error could come from the previous step or be produced by ExtractRateAsync.

 The whole sequence is then performed by: